 Method 2: Using a third-party app to make booatble macOS USB disk.

 If you are not familiar in dealing with the Terminal app and command-line interface, consider a freeware macOS app to create the bootable macOS installer.
-Among the many applications out there, we prefer Diskmaker as it supports Mojave, High Sierra, and all other macOS builds after Lion.
+Among the many applications out there, we prefer Diskmaker as it supports Catalina, Mojave, High Sierra, and all other macOS builds after Lion.

 Also, if you want an alternative, use Collin’s macOS Patcher for Catalina, here. or High Sierra (here).
 The best thing about the patcher app is that it can make bootable MacOS ISO, and USB disk by downloading Catalina from the Internet, which DiskMaker do not support.

 Download and create macOS Catalina USB bootable disk